RedisLabs/redislabs-docs/content/rs/getting-started/pcf.md

     ![Redis Enterprise for PCF syslog configuration](/images/rs/syslog_disable.png?width=800&height=557)
 1. **Stemcell** Upload the proper stemcell requested on the page.

-**Note**: It is important to ensure the capacity used for RP cluster nodes meet the minimum HW specification requirements for Redis Enterprise Software.
+**Note**: It is important to ensure the capacity used for RS cluster nodes meet the minimum HW specification requirements for Redis Enterprise Software.
 See the [minimum HW specifications]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}).